LunarStorm97/archive/README.md

 ### 🤖 Dependabot Configuration

 This repository uses Dependabot to keep dependencies up-to-date.
-The current configuration is located in `.github/dependabot.yml` and is set to update npm dependencies weekly.
+The current configuration is located in `.github/dependabot.yml` and is set to update npm dependencies weekly

 ### ⚙️ CI/CD with GitHub Actions

 The repository includes a GitHub Actions workflow for continuous integration and testing.
 The configuration file is located at `.github/workflows/node.js.yml` and performs the following tasks:

-- Install Node.js dependencies.
+- Install Node.js dependencies
-- Run tests on different Node.js versions (18.x, 20.x, 22.x).
+- Run tests on different Node.js versions (18.x, 20.x, 22.x)
-- Execute the firmware download script.
+- Execute the firmware download script

 ### 📦 Dependencies